Implementing Register and Login in Cloudflare Workers with D1

 This will

-be used by itty-router-openapi
+be used by chanfana

 to validate the input parameters before our code gets executed.